 Maintaining safe, clean, and ample water supplies can be the difference between surviving and death when faced with a significant emergency.
 I take this seriously and have reviewed the top models on the market and after reading this article you will know my recommendations.

-Check out the quick list below for links to customer reviews and prices for my picks, or read on for the full review:
+Check out the quick list below for links to customer reviews and prices for my best water storage containers picks, or read on for the full review:

 - Augason Farms Emergency Water Storage Supply Kit

 - Blue 55 Gallon Water Storage Tank by WaterPrepared

 - 5 Gallon Samson Stackers, Blue, 6 pack

 - Emergency Zone Long Term Water Storage System

 There are numerous reasons why you should consider getting a water container, whether it’s for an emergency, natural disaster or even a nuclear war.
 Having a clean, contamination-proof source of water that can last for a week or two is essential to be prepared for the unexpected.

 A general rule of thumb is that the average person needs 1 gallon of water per day, half of that for drinking and the other half for cooking and washing.
 It’s widely advised to store two weeks supply of emergency water; for an average family, that means you need a minimum of about 50 gallons of clean water stored away.
 Adjust this according to your family size and for emergency duration that fits your location.

 When an emergency goes down, you will need clean water ready.
 To make this possible, you need to be aware of certain water storage and treatment practices:

 - Store the containers in a safe and cool place away from direct sunlight.